webclinic017/edgedb/docs/reference/datamodel/introspection/index.rst

 Introspection
 =============

-.. index:: describe, introspect, typeof, schema module
+.. index:: schema module
+.. api-index:: describe, introspect, typeof

 All of the schema information in Gel is stored in the ``schema`` :ref:`module <ref_datamodel_modules>` and is accessible via